Arrival at the U.S. Port of Entry

 Meeting the HC Peer Assistants at the Airport

-New students, who are arriving on the Official Arrival Day, August 21, 2017, and who have made arrangement with the International Office prior to departure for the U.S., will be met by a Hiram College Peer Assistant in Baggage Claim of the Cleveland Airport.
+New students, who are arriving on the Official Arrival Day and who have made arrangements with the International Office prior to departure for the U.S., will be met by a Hiram College Peer Assistant in Baggage Claim of the Cleveland Airport.
 Peer Assistants will wear a Hiram College t-shirt, carry a “Hiram College” sign, and wait at the “Welcome to Cleveland” desk inside the baggage claim area.

 Office of International Student Services

 Fax: (cc:1) 330-569-5183

 International Orientation and Institute

 International Student Orientation is designed to help you adjust your body clock, acclimate to the campus, organize many practical matters, and make new friends.
 Residence hall room assignments are made prior to International Orientation so international students move directly into their rooms on the official arrival day.

 You will want to bring about $500-$1,000 USD in traveler cheques or currency.
 This provides for immediate expenses such as personal items, supplies for your room, books, and entertainment during your first two weeks.